sictweb/bti425-2020/graded-work/assign6asdf.md

 The sequence of design, planning, and coding tasks are suggested by the work you did with previous assignment.
 Here's the list, with a few new tasks to be done when we're working with a web service:
 1. Import the data / schema classes
-2. Optionally, for each entity collection, create a private field or property to hold the collection locally in memory
+2. Optionally, for each entity collection, create a private field to hold the collection locally in memory
 3. Optionally, code the method that will load each collection
 4. Write methods that implement the app's use cases